ar8001/Bearcat_125XLT_watch/README.md

 it search a connected 125XLT and show all the frequency acivity in a terminal

-sudo apt install python3-serial sudo usermod -aG dialout $USER   # einmal, danach neu einloggen python3 ubc125xlt_closecall.py
+sudo apt install python3-serial

+sudo usermod -aG dialout $USER

+python3 ubc125xlt_closecall.py